czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 Assumption that income brackets denote "class".
 If that was true, then trends of brackets === trends of individuals, which is not the case.

-workers judged by ability to apply mental proficiency to tasks

-refused to pay women workers, but did so for unproductive males, risked losing it all

-subsidized things don't count in income statistics, people on welfare would make income inequality greater
+> subsidized things don't count in income statistics, people on welfare would make income inequality greater

-LESSON: women raising children, loses years of experience and time, lower incomes
+1. LESSON: women raising children, loses years of experience and time, lower incomes
-LESSON: women also choose different jobs (librarian vs engineer)
+2. LESSON: women also choose different jobs (librarian vs engineer)

-LESSON: Empirical evidence strongly indicates that racial discrimination tends to be greater when the costs are lower and lower when the costs are greater.
+3. LESSON: Empirical evidence strongly indicates that racial discrimination tends to be greater when the costs are lower and lower when the costs are greater.

-FACT: The “Rosie the Riveter” image that came out of World War II was in part a result of wage and price controls.

--------------------CAPITAL, LABOR AND EFFICIENCY-----------------------
+## CAPITAL, LABOR AND EFFICIENCY

-LESSON: Capital complements labor in the production process, but it also competes with labor for employment.
+**LESSON**: Capital complements labor in the production process, but it also competes with labor for employment.

 bus drivers not unionized, then companies can hire more of them at lower wage rates, more frequent buses, less waiting time

-LESSON: efficiency cannot be defined without mentioning human preferences and desires
+**LESSON**: efficiency cannot be defined without mentioning human preferences and desires

 Alternative uses of time may not be as productive

 infinite repairs vs just getting it replaced.

-----------------MINIMUM WAGE LAWS---------------------------------------
+## MINIMUM WAGE LAWS

 Higher costs in the form of mandated benefits have the same economic effect as higher costs in the form of minimum wage laws.

 the higher min. wage goes, more experienced union members can displace less experi. union members, thats why unions want min wage.

-FALLACY: min wage to provide a living wage.
+**FALLACY**: min wage to provide a living wage.
 EVIDENCE: But 42 percent of minimum-wage workers live with parents or some other relative.
 In other words, they are not supporting a family but often a family is supporting them.

-Using such research methods, you could survey people who have played Russian roulette and “prove” from their experiences that it is a harmless activity, since those for whom it was not harmless are unlikely to be around to be surveyed.
-Thus you would have “refuted” the “myth” that Russian roulette is dangerous.

 south african laws put wages at high levels since they didn't want to become west's sweatshop.
 Thus, companies moved operations out and more people become jobless.

 Unemployability, like shortages and surpluses, is not independent of price.

-LESSON: “Because they have no alternative” may be one answer.
+**LESSON**: “Because they have no alternative” may be one answer.
 But that answer implies that low-wage employers provide a better option than these particular workers have otherwise—and so are not making them worse off.

---------------------SPECIAL PROBLEMS IN LABOR MARKETS------------------------
+## SPECIAL PROBLEMS IN LABOR MARKETS

 compare what percentage of the adult population outside of institutions (colleges, the military, hospitals, prisons, etc.) are working.